Skip to main content

 Changes to how we charge for parking

-We are changing the way in which we charge for casual kerbside parking and for resident permits
+We have changed the way in which we charge for casual kerbside parking and for resident permits

-From the revised dates of Monday 8 April 2024 for pay-to-park and 3 June 2024 for resident permits (dates now confirmed), vehicles are being charged primarily based on their level of Carbon Dioxide (CO2) emissions.
+From Monday 8 April 2024 for pay-to-park and 3 June 2024 for resident permits, vehicles are now being charged primarily based on their level of Carbon Dioxide (CO2) emissions.

 This is ascertained via a DVLA look-up at the point of purchase.
 The charging is banded dependent upon emission levels, meaning the least polluting vehicles pay the least and the most polluting pay the most.
 We are also operating a diesel surcharge for pre-2015 diesel vehicles.